wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 Meanwhile, transaction 1 writes B after transaction 2 writes it.
 In the example, both the read phase and the write phase are atomic, as they are not interleaved with any conflicting operations from another transaction.
 The serializability, however, can still not be guaranteed if another transaction commits in-between.

+Fortunately, the broken Read-Modify-Write scenario is just a special case of Racing Read and Write Phases.
+Post-read validation effectively detects this anomaly by enforcing transaction 1 in the above example to serialize itself after transaction 2 which obtains ct earlier.

 ### Racing Writes